louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 A mix of both approaches is also possible.
 A Flexicast QUIC source may expose multiple flexicast flow, each operating at different bit-rate windows.
 For example, a first window would operate at a minimum bit-rate of 2 Mbps and a maximum bit-rate of 5 Mbps; another flexicast flow would operate between 5 Mbps and 10 Mbps,...
 Receivers falling below the 2 Mbps bit-rate SHOULD be evicted from flexicast delivery; a Flexicast QUIC source MAY decide to continue the delivery through the unicast path.

+# Flow Control

+To be detailed in a future version of the document.

 # Packet protection {#sec-packet-protection}

 Packet protection for QUIC version 1 is specified in {{Section 5 of QUIC-TLS}}.